Mission & Objective

 All films with dialogues in a language different from Arabic and English will be electronically subtitled in these two languages.
 The rights holders must provide a time-coded dialogue list.

-The Official Program will be announced by mid-October 2021.
+The Official Program will be announced by November 2022.

 If a film has not been selected, RSIFF will inform the submitter by letter prior to the announcement of the Official Program.
 However, it is RSIFF’s policy not to provide any feedback, comments or reasons for films that are not selected.